Memorial Mass to honor Pope Francis at Cathedral of Our Lady of the Angels on Friday

-The Mass, at 12:10 p.m.
-Friday, will come ahead of Francis' funeral in Rome, L.A.
-Archbishop Jose H. Gomez announced Tuesday.
+The Mass, which starts at 12:10 p.m., will come ahead of Francis' funeral Saturday in Rome.

 Gomez will lead the Mass and be joined by auxiliary bishops and other clergy of the Archdiocese of Los Angeles "and many faithful to pray for the soul (of) the Holy Father and bid him a final farewell from our local church in the Archdiocese."